 Our 2018 POY Awards Dinner was a huge success this year with the announcement of our award winners at the Grand Hall at the Huntsville Botanical Gardens.
 See all the pictures at 2018 HATS Professional of the Year Dinner Photos

-Our 2018 Moquin Award winner is Ms. Kathy Land of IEEE and our Society of the Year is Women in Defense.
-The second annual award for the Young Professional of the Year was awarded to Lisa McCollum of ASME.
+Our 2018 Moquin Award winner is Ms. Kathy Land of IEEE and our Society of the Year Award winner is Women in Defense.
+The second annual award for the Young Professional of the Year was awarded to Ms. Lisa McCollum of ASME.

-Ms. Lisa McCollum is the 2018 Young Professional of the Year
+Lisa McCollum awarded the 2018 Young Professional of the Year

-Women in Defense is the 2018 Technical Society of the Year
+Women in Defense awarded the 2018 Technical Society of the Year

 The Women in Defense Tennessee Valley Chapter was selected as Society of the Year for their support of the defense and technology community; for collaborating with numerous organizations on impactful programs; for their outstanding STEM efforts and for their commitment to the overall Community at large.